eatyourpeas/checktick/docs/refund-policy.md

 ---

-**Last Updated: 28 November 2025**
+**Last Updated: 4 December 2025**

 We strive to be fair and transparent with our refund policy.
+This policy is aligned with [Paddle's Checkout Buyer Terms and Conditions](https://www.paddle.com/legal/checkout-buyer-terms).
 If you have any questions or concerns, please don't hesitate to contact us.
 We're here to help!